 In recent years, along with the other four countries, Vietnam has received much attention as a destination in the global supply strategy “China +1.”

-These economies share in common a large labor force and potential consumer market, providing growth opportunities both domestically and internationally.
+These economies share in common large labor forces and potential consumer markets, providing growth opportunities both domestically and internationally.

-The five countries recognized the importance of investing in human resources, focusing on increasing access to education and improving the quality of teacher training.
+Five countries recognize the importance of investing in human resources, focusing on increasing access to education and improving the quality of teacher training.

 These countries are also investing in infrastructure projects to build efficient connectivity and logistics networks.

-These investments focus on areas such as transportation, communications, energy and digital networks.
+These investments focus on areas such as transport, communications, energy and digital networks.

 Governments are also implementing industrial policies to develop key industries, even in areas where competition is difficult.

-The author of the article also points out the growth difficulties that the “new economic dragons” face: They want to attract foreign investment, but do not want that investment to eliminate domestic businesses and jobs.
+The author also points out the growth difficulties that the “new economic dragons” face: the desire to attract foreign investment, but not wanting that investment to eliminate domestic businesses and jobs.

 In addition, they need to have competitive production and labor costs, but face inflation that is higher than the increase in household income and savings.